YukinaMochizuki/DCDos/README.md

 # DCDos

+Strictly speaking, DCDos is a combination of framework and application.
+In the near future, I will release part of the framework separately as spring-boot-starter to make its functions easier to use.

 ## What is DCDos?
-Disk Control And Decision Operating System.
+> Disk Control And Decision Operating System.

+When working and living, I very much hope that I can have a personal assistant to help me organize notes and to-dos.
+Although [Notion](https://www.notion.so) is powerful, it is still difficult to operate this complex and huge machine efficiently during meetings or busy times.

+DCDos will act as a controller between the brain and the notes, just like the hard disk controller processes data from the disk to the memory.

 ## General Information
 - Project status: **Active**, major side project
-- **Not currently recommended for use**: Before I refactored the code of the framework into Spring Boot Starter, there are many functions tailored for myself, and most of these functions **cannot** be used directly in other environments
+- **Not currently recommended for use**: Before I refactored the code of the framework into spring-boot-starter, there are many functions tailored for myself, and most of these functions **cannot** be used directly in other environments

 ## Table of Contents
 - [Technologies Used](#technologies-used)